Whisper of the Heart(1995): Characters, Voice Actors, Analysis & Character Map

 Basic Information about Baron

-A cat doll that Seiji Amasawa’s grandfather, Shiro Nishi, brought back from Germany.
-He has a cool, albeit imposing, real name, “Baron Humbert von Gikkingen,” but sadly, he is commonly called “Baron.”
+An exquisite, sharply dressed cat doll that Seiji’s grandfather, Shiro Nishi, brought back from Germany.
+He bears the incredibly imposing full name: “Baron Humbert von Gikkingen,” though everyone simply calls him “Baron.”

 Shiro Nishi | Voice Actor: Harold Gould